Ven. Khenpo Pema Wangdak

 Brief Biography: Lama Choedak was born in Tibet and escaped to Nepal in the early 1960s.
 He has taught in many Buddhist centers worldwide and translated for some of the greatest living Buddhist masters.
 He completed a three-and-a-half-year retreat under H.E.
 Choegye Trichen’s guidance.
 Lama Choedak Rinpoche’s explanation of meditation and its everyday relevance is renowned for its lucidity, authenticity and humor.
 His teachings are offered from the heart, spiced with the richness of experience, dedication and realization.
 A post-graduate of Australian National University, he is the author of Lamdre: Dawn of Enlightenment, Healing Relationships, The Triple Tantra, A Textbook of Tibetan Language, The Clear Mirror and more.

-This was his first visit to Tsechen Namdrol Ling & Santa Fe, NM.
+Thank you for your first visit to Tsechen Namdrol Ling & Santa Fe, NM!

 Saga Dawa Düchen